 Vinegar Or Lemon

-Hydrogren peroxide is a great addition to your cleaning supplies.
+Hydrogen peroxide is a great addition to your cleaning supplies.
 It’s an essential ingredient for cleaners that whiten whites, getting baked on gunk off your cookie sheets and whitening your grout.
-Plus, it’s got it’s place in your first aid kit too, so it serves a double purpose.
+Plus, it’s got a placed in your first aid kit too, so it serves a double purpose.

 Paper towels are wasteful (though admittedly convenient), switching out rags or reusable cloths is a much better option.
 Just toss them in the wash after each use to make sure you have clean rags that don’t spread germs or dirt.
 They can be used for cleaning pretty much everything and you don’t have to worry about harming your delicate surfaces with abrasive materials.
 You can find really nice non-paper towels for cleaning on Etsy or make your own, they come in a variety of designs so you can find one to match your style.
 Or just use those clothes, sheets or other material that has outgrown it’s original use and re-purpose it to cleaning duties!